2called-chaos/mcl/Readme.md

 ## Facts
   * MCL starts the minecraft server for you, essentially wrapping it.
 Therefore, if MCL dies, your minecraft server goes along with it.
 But MCL tries everything to prevent this from happening.
 It even restarts died servers.
+  * MCL is limited to what the Minecraft server console outputs and accepts in form of commands.
   * MCL does not modify minecraft itself in any way!
 It's reading and writing from and to the server console only.
   * MCL may download, create, symlink, backup, restore, delete or modify files and folders inside your server folder.